Jeaninney/homework01/README.md

-## The given assignment is below my comment here.
+## These are my comments on Homework 1, Refactoring
 Primarily, I updated all of the divs to reflect the appropriate semantic HTML.
 I added alts to the pictures and titles to most of the items.
 I updated the navigation links to be buttons.